 Library Science Degree Types

-Library Science degree levels vary.
+There are various different levels of library science degrees.
 You can spend many years getting as high as a research / scholarship based doctorate's in library science to something that takes less time like a associate's.
 The type of library science degree you choose will determine how long it takes to get your diploma.